 A brush cutter uses a metal blade or saw to cut down thick weeds, small saplings, and other neglected areas that can be hard to get.
 It also has a lot of power to get the job done, although it will be heavier than a string trimmer.
 Even more, they often include a harness to allow your body to carry some of the weight.

 As with most yard maintenance products, you have choices to consider before heading out to make a purchase, and it’s important to know the differences before you make a final choice.
 Brush cutters come in either an electric or gas-powered version.

 Electric Brush Cutter

-Electric, or cordless, versions are run by a plug-in through an extension cord (that you must furnish) or a battery pack (we suggest having an extra battery or two).
+Electric or cordless versions are run by a plug-in through an extension cord or a battery pack.
 Both of these versions are somewhat limiting in that you may not get the power you need, where you need it, or for as long as you need it.
-In fact, it’s hard to even find an electric brush cutter to purchase due to the popularity of gas-powered cutters.
+It’s hard to even find an electric brush cutter to purchase due to the popularity of gas-powered cutters.

 Gas Power Brush Cutter

 A gas power cutter has more options to choose from in general, including settings, features, and add-ons.
 It can also be taken anywhere you need it without the worry of having an electrical source.
 In addition, gas power cutters can power through just about anything it is rated for (such as heavy, thick weeds, small saplings, or high, tangled grasses).